The Churches of Britain and Ireland

 Leamington Spa on Wikipedia.

-All Saints on Bath Street is an imposing Victorian church, built on a grand scale.
+All Saints on Bath Street and Priory Terrace is an imposing Victorian church, built on a grand scale.
 Rose window.
 Both © Steve Bulman.
-151 SP 320 654.
-And two views from old postcards in Mrs. Marion Allen's collection - the first is franked 1909, and the second is undated.
+SP 3200 6543.
+Two views from old postcards in Mrs. Marion Allen's collection - the first is franked 1909, and the second is undated.
 Another view, © Rick Williams, and another © John Bowdler (2009).
+Five interior views - 1, 2, 3, 4, 5, the altar, another altar and triptych, font, lectern and pulpit, tiled floor, organ and console.
+All © John Bowdler (2010).
+Link.

 Former Congregational Chapel on Spencer Street, now in secular use. © John Bowdler (2009).